jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

         print("The action was triggered!")
 ```

-Alternatively you can also get notified whenever the action changes its state.
+Alternatively we can also get notified whenever the action changes its state.
 For this the action provides a range of [signals]({{site.baseurl}}/usage/concepts#action-signals).

 ```gdscript
 func _ready():